nthewara/nthewara-blog/content/posts/AzureExtendedZonevWAN/index.md

 ![alt](20250831092937.png)

-Effective routes from my VM in Perth Extended Zone shows routes learned from ExpressRoute Gateway and these are remote routes from my Virtual WAN environment.
+Effective routes from my VM in Perth Extended Zone show routes learned from ExpressRoute Gateway and these are remote routes from my Virtual WAN environment.

 ![alt](20250831093034.png)

 ### Step 2: Validate Virtual WAN Environment Routes

-Next, verify that VMs connected to the Virtual WAN hub are learning Extended Zone VNET prefixes.
+Next, verify that VMs connected to the Virtual WAN hub are learning Extended Zone VNet prefixes.

 ![alt](20250831094511.png)

-Below routes are learned by my virtual machine connected to Virtual WAN hub that is hosting ExpressRoute Gateway and we are able to see Extended Zone VNET prefixes are learned by the network interface attached to my VM.
+Below routes are learned by my virtual machine connected to Virtual WAN hub that is hosting ExpressRoute Gateway and we are able to see Extended Zone VNet prefixes are learned by the network interface attached to my VM.

 ![alt](20250831094601.png)

-### Step 3: Check Virtual WAN Hub Effective Routes
+### Step 3: Check Virtual WAN hub Effective Routes

-For deeper insight into routing behavior, examine the effective routes from the Virtual WAN Hub.
+For deeper insight into routing behavior, examine the effective routes from the Virtual WAN hub.
 This view helps understand:
 - AS Path information
 - All prefixes learned by the ExpressRoute Gateway
 - Route propagation between environments